avnit-1302/assaignment3ML/README.md

 ## Project Structure

-- **`fashion_mnist_classification.ipynb`** - Jupyter notebook with the main code for loading data, building, training, and evaluating the model.
+- **`main.ipynb`** - Jupyter notebook with the main code for loading data, building, training, and evaluating the model.
 - **`README.md`** - Overview of the project and instructions for usage.
-- **`collaboration_report.md`** - Describes how the collaboration was organized and contributions of each group member.
-- **`answers_document.md`** - Provides detailed answers to assignment questions on training metrics and hyperparameter selection.

 ## Requirements